mancusolab/susiepca/README.rst

     SuSiE PCA is a scalable Bayesian variable selection technique for sparse principal component analysis

-SuSiE PCA is the abbreviation for the sum of single effects model in principal component analysis (SuSiE PCA).
+SuSiE PCA is the abbreviation for the sum of single effects model in principal component analysis.
 We develop SuSiE PCA for an efficient variable selection in PCA when dealing with high dimensional data with sparsity, and for quantifying uncertainty of contributing features for each latent component through posterior inclusion probabilities (PIPs).
 We implement the model with the `JAX <https://github.com/google/jax>`_ library developed by Google which enable the fast training on CPU, GPU or TPU.

-Next we introduce how to install SuSiE PCA and show the example of implementing it on the simulated data set in python.
+Here we introduce how to install SuSiE PCA and show the example of implementing it on the simulated data set in python.

 ===========
 Quick start